Dental anesthetic nerve damage – What is the cause?

 - Local anesthetic toxicity.

 There is no known treatment for nerve damage resulting from dental anesthetic.
-Steriods and anti-inflammatory are often used for treatment, but there is no evidence they are beneficial.
+Steroids and anti-inflammatory are often used for treatment, but there is no evidence they are beneficial.

-Which dental anesthetics are more likely to cause nerve damage?
+Which anesthetics are more likely to cause damage?

 A lot of studies do say that articaine and prilocaine have a higher likelihood to cause paresthesia.

 Pogrel JADA 1995 found no correlation between using lidocaine, prilocaine, and mepivacaine.
-There was a correlation between dental anesthetic nerve damage and the number of times patient was injected.
+There is a correlation between nerve damage and the number of times we inject a patient.
 Although this could result from more chances for physical injury and/or higher doses.
-A correlation was also found with the patient reporting a feeling of an electric shock, which is a sign the nerve is being injured by needle.
+There is also a correlation between the patient reporting a feeling of an electric shock, which is a sign the needle is injuring the nerve.
 Finally, a correlation was found for those that had dental work requiring local anesthetic in that area recently.